 Sadler Scholar Advisors

-Jalayne Arias, JD, MA, and Keisha Ray, PhD, are consultants to the Sadler Scholars initiative.
-Beginning in 2022, they will co-lead professional development workshops and provide expert advice on professional development for early-career scholars in bioethics, health policy, medical and health humanities, and related fields.
+Jalayne Arias, JD, MA, Virginia Brown, MA, PhD, and Keisha Ray, PhD, are consultants to the Sadler Scholars initiative.
+They co-lead professional development workshops and provide expert advice on professional development for early-career scholars in bioethics, health policy, medical and health humanities, and related fields.
 Their role is made possible by the Sadler Fund for Socially Just Health Policy, which aims to cultivate a more diverse set of scholars committed to creating a more equitable world.

 Jalayne Arias, JD, MA, is an associate professor of Health Policy & Behavioral Sciences in the School of Public Health at Georgia State University.
 Her research harnesses training in law and ethics to evaluate critical challenges associated with Alzheimer’s disease and related dementias (ADRD) and aging.
 Professor Arias completed the Cleveland Fellowship in Advanced Bioethics (Cleveland Clinic, 2011-2013) and an Atlantic Fellowship for Equity in Brain Health at the Global Brain Health Institute (GBHI) (2016-2018).
 Her research has been funded through grants from the National Institutes of Health, the Alzheimer’s Association, the Hellman Foundation, and the Aging Research and Criminal Health Network.